 - Then, remove everything from your cupboards and food-storage areas, including cans and glass jars.
 Vacuum and scrub all surfaces.
 Remove and replace torn or peeling shelf liners.
 Using a flashlight, pay special attention to the corners and the undersides of shelves, as well as to cracks or holes in shelving.

 - Meal-moth larvae have legs, and often move quite far from their original home.
 You may find larvae and pupae tucked away in door hinges, backs of door knobs, and corners of wire baskets; underneath shelves, and around the edges of jar lids, cans, and non-food items also stored in your pantry or cupboard.

 - The larvae can chew through paper and plastic.
 If (like me) you tend to keep an assortment of nuts, fruits, and grains bought from bulk storage bins and stored in plastic or paper bags, check every bag for openings that could have allowed entry of meal-moth larvae, or for holes the larvae may have chewed themselves.

-- If you have concerns, place any that seem intact with no signs of damage to the food inside, in the freezer at 0° or below, for four days.
+- If you have concerns, place any items that seem intact with no signs of damage to the food inside, in the freezer at 0° or below for four days.
 That will kill any eggs that might be present.